Hi-Pointe, St. Louis

 Hi-Pointe is a neighborhood of St. Louis, Missouri, within a section known as Dogtown.
 It is bounded by Clayton Avenue and Oakland Avenue on the north, City Limits on the west, Dale Avenue on the south, and Louisville Avenue on the east.
 It is bordered by the Wydown Skinker neighborhood and Forest Park on the north, the Clayton-Tamm neighborhood on the east, the Franz Park neighborhood on the south and the city of Richmond Heights, part of St. Louis County on the west.

 The Hi-Pointe area takes its name from being one of the highest points in the City of St. Louis.
 The Hi-Pointe Theatre, the oldest still operating movie theater in St Louis, is located here.
 There are between 750 and 800 separate homes, apartment buildings, condominium buildings and businesses in this area.
 There is a fire station, a school, a bank and many other business establishments.
 The area is mostly residential in nature.

+The Central Cash Grocery & Market building in Hi-Pointe.